yneo918/multi_robots/README.md

 # Pioneer Multi-Robot Testbed

 The pioneer multi-robot testbed is platform designed for development and testing of cluster control and adaptive navigation algorithms of land rovers.
 It can be deployed in a simulation environement or with physical robots with the ability to manually control the robots and change parameters during runtime.
+The bulk of the codebase is implemented using ROS2 Jazzy and the simulation environment uses Rviz2.

 ---